chrert/rhythmbox-rhythmremote/README.md

 The plugin is currently tested with Rhythmbox 2.96 and 2.97 on Debian testing (wheezy) and Firefox 10+ only.

+Due to a [bug](https://bugzilla.gnome.org/show_bug.cgi?id=682294) in current rhythmbox releases (2.96, 2.97) this plugin will currently only work on 64-bit systems.

 ## Installation

 Simply run the python script make.py without arguments.
 The script will check the dependencies, create the plugin folder